We’re a company that builds social sharing tools, so we understand why you may need to search old tweets.

 Using Twitter’s Advanced Search

-Twitter also has an Advanced Search tool that makes it easy to conduct date-range searches and find old tweets from your own profile or another user on a particular topic, tweets tagged with a certain location, and even tweets on a topic from several users with a single search.
+Twitter also has an Advanced Search tool that makes it easy to conduct date-range searches and find old tweets from your own profile or another user on a particular topic, tweets tagged with a certain location, tweets containing certain hashtags, tweets with a minimum number of comments, likes, and retweets and even tweets on a topic from several users with a single search.

 To use this tool: